Natural Features and Ecosystems

 Mesa Verde (Spanish for green table), occupies just over 52,000 acres of the Colorado Plateau.
 The correct geological term for the area is cuesta.
 Cuestas are similar to mesas, but instead of being relatively flat, they gently dip in one direction.
 Mesa Verde is inclined slightly to the south at about a seven degree angle and has been highly dissected by wind and water erosion into a series of canyons and “mesas.”
 Elevations range from about 6,000 feet in the canyon bottoms near the southern park boundary to 8,572 feet at Park Point, about ten miles north.

-Mesa Verde lies in the transition zone between the arid scrublands to the south and the forested montane environment of the Rocky Mountains to the north.
-The climate is semi-arid, with an average annual precipitation of 18.4 inches.
-The park supports four major plant communities.
-At the lowest elevation is the shrub-steppe community that includes sagebrush valleys.
-Then as you gain elevation, you move through pinyon-juniper forests, to mountain shrub communities, and finally to areas of Douglas-fir and Ponderosa pine.
+Mesa Verde's climate is semi-arid, with an average annual precipitation of 18.4 inches.
+The park lies in the transition zone between the arid scrublands to the south and the forested montane environment of the Rocky Mountains to the north.
+It supports four major plant communities: The shrub-steppe community is found in the lowest elevations and includes sagebrush valleys.
+As elevation increases, the communities change from shrub-steppe, to pinyon-juniper forests, to mountain shrub communities, and finally to areas of Douglas-fir and Ponderosa pine.
 Each environment has characteristics that favor certain plants while limiting others.
 For instance, prickly pear cactus can be found on dry, sunny, rocky soils, whereas Douglas-fir is found in shaded, moist areas with deeper soils.
 Numerous seep springs created from the juncture of Cliff House sandstone and Menefee shale provide microclimatic conditions for more moisture loving plant species such as mosses and ferns.